Stock Market Crash: History, Causes, and What to Do When Markets Fall

 What Causes a Stock Market Crash?

-Stock market crashes don't happen randomly.
-They're triggered by specific events that shake investor confidence.
-Here are the most common causes, with examples from India's history.
+Stock market crashes and sharp market falls don't happen randomly.
+They're triggered by specific events that shake investor confidence and cause widespread selling.
+If you're wondering why the stock market is down today or why the share market is falling, here are the most common causes, with examples from India's history.

 Geopolitical Crises

 Wars, military conflicts, and sanctions create uncertainty in global markets.
 When the US and Iran escalated into open conflict in early 2026, India — which imports over 80% of its crude oil — was immediately hit.
-Brent crude crossed $115 per barrel, and the Strait of Hormuz, through which 20% of global oil flows, was effectively shut down.
-The Sensex lost over 8,000 points in March 2026 alone.
+Brent crude crossed $112 per barrel, Iraq declared a force majeure at all oilfields operated by foreign companies, drones struck refineries in Kuwait, and the Strait of Hormuz — through which 20% of global oil flows — saw tanker traffic plunge.
+The Sensex lost over 10,000 points in March 2026 alone, and the Indian rupee crashed to a record low of 93.71 per dollar.

 Financial Scams and Frauds